Rain and water needed for crops and moisture. But we don’t need rain for floods and rising water levels.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Rain falls on Earth Entirely Because Yahveh Initiated It
+Please use the Social Network links just below to share this information from The Explanation, Rain falls on Earth Entirely Because Yahveh Initiated It